Irreducibility of automorphic Galois representations of GL(n), n at most 5: Introduction

 One may naturally ask whether these methods can be generalized to $n \ge 6$; we explain why this might be difficult.
 Suppose that $\pi$ is a regular algebraic cuspidal automorphic representation of $\GL_3(\A_{\Q})$ which is not essentially self-dual (they exist!).
 Then, conjecturally, there should exist a compatible system of three dimensional Galois representations $\cR = \{r_{\lambda}(\pi)\}$ of $G_{\Q}$.
 For a sufficiently large integer $n$, the compatible system $\cR \oplus (\epsilon^n \otimes \cR^{\vee})$ is a six dimensional compatible system of essentially self-dual regular Galois representations.
 Our method for ruling out that this (completely reducible) compatible system is associated to a regular, algebraic essentially self-dual cuspidal automorphic representation $\Pi$ of $\GL_6(\A_{\Q})$ would consist of recognizing it as an isobaric sum $\pi \boxplus (\pi^{\vee} \otimes | \cdot |^n)$ by proving the (potential) automorphy of a non-essentially self-dual representation $r_{\lambda}(\pi): G_{\Q} \rightarrow \GL_3(\Qbar_{l})$ for some prime $l$.
 However, such automorphy results are out of reach at present.

 We would like to thank Florian Herzig for helpful conversations about representation theory, and Dinakar Ramakrishan for making available to us the preprint~\cite{ramakrishnan2009irreducibility}.
 We would also especially like to thank Robert Guralnick, who (together with Malle in~\cite{guralnickmalle}) answered a difficult problem of the first author in the modular representation theory of finite groups.
 Even though (due to subsequent simplifications) we did not end up using this result, the mere knowledge of its veracity was helpful psychologically in the construction of several of our arguments.
-We would also like to thank Tom Barnet-Lamb, Kevin Buzzard, Luis Dieulefait, Matthew Emerton and Florian Herzig for their helpful comments on an earlier draft of this paper.
+We would also like to thank Tom Barnet-Lamb, Kevin Buzzard, Luis Dieulefait, Matthew Emerton and Florian Herzig for their helpful comments on an earlier draft of this paper, and the referee for their helpful comments and corrections.